Painting. Rajasthan. c. 18th century A.D.

 But without getting into the psychic nature of invasive foreign thoughts, it is still a fairly acceptable adult commonplace that, indeed, one can not always control one's thoughts.

 Therefore when predatory, life-threatening thoughts gain inordinate control of the mentality, survival makes it necessary to move the focus of consciousness completely out of the realm of thought, and into a safe, non-thought space.

 Ideally one aspires to avoid the negative thoughts and their mandates rather than chemically handicap those thoughts through unhealthy distractions or drugs.
 One can learn to remaining"awake"and committed to life while avoidin thoughts, , not actively engaged in thinking.
-Rather, one is wide awake and observing those thoughts (quite intently!) to make sure they don't jump their banks and cause trouble in the lower emotional and physical particulate levels.
+Rather, one is wide awake and observing those thoughts (quite intently!) to make sure they don't jump their banks and cause polarizing catalysis in the lower emotional and physical particulate levels.

 Have a thought without"getting involved" - watch it flow by

 Yes it's possible and indeed a very good skill to have: to learn to monitor thoughts without getting involved in the thoughts.